near/pagoda-relayer-rs/README.md

 5. In exchange for covering the gas fee costs, relayer operators can limit where users spend their assets while allowing users to have custody and ownership of their assets

 ## Features
 NOTE: These features can be mixed and matched "à la carte".
 Use of one feature does not preclude the use of any other feature unless specified.
+See the `/examples` directory for example configs corresponding to different use cases.
 1. Cover the gas costs of end users while allowing them to maintain custody of their funds and approve transactions (`/relay`, `/send_meta_tx`)
 2. Only pay for users interacting with certain contracts by whitelisting contracts addresses (`whitelisted_contracts` in `config.toml`)
 3. Specify gas cost allowances for all accounts (`/update_all_allowances`) or on a per-user account basis (`/create_account_atomic`, `/register_account`, `/update_allowance`) and keep track of allowances (`/get_allowance`)